awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 5. In the **templates** folder, create the **items.html** file and paste the HTML code into this file.
 6. In the **templates** folder, create the **layout.html** file and paste the HTML code into this file.

-## Create a Script file that performs AJAX requests
+## Create script files

-Both the add and items views use script files to communicate with the Spring controllers.
-You have to ensure that these files are part of your project; otherwise, your application does not work.
-Add these two JS files to your project under resources\public\js.
+Both the **add** and **items** views use script files to communicate with the Spring controller.
+You have to ensure that these files are part of your project; otherwise, your application doesn’t work.

 + **items.js**
 + **contact_me.js**

-Both files contain application that sends a request to the Spring MainController.
+Both files contain application logic that sends a request to the Spring MainController.
 In addition, these files handle the response and set the data in the view.

 #### items.js file

-The following JavaScript code represents the items.js that is used in the **item.html** view.
+The following JavaScript code represents the items.js file that is used in the **item.html** view.

 	$(function() {